The Little Black Gallery is delighted to work with Mona Kuhn advising on her public relations and global strategy.

 * She Disappeared into Complete Silence is the winner of the 14th Julia Margaret Cameron Awards, Professional Section, Category Nude & Figure.

-Mona is represented by Flowers Gallery (UK), Jackson Fine Art (USA), and Edwynn Houk (USA).
+Mona is represented by Flowers Gallery (London, UK), Jackson Fine Art (Atlanta, USA), Edwynn Houk (New York, USA), and Galerie XII (Los Angeles and Paris).